polyverse/docker-wordpress/README.md

   --from-literal=password=""
 ```

+If you wish to configure a TLS Certificate you can add an annotation to this example.
+The additional annotations are documented on the [ALB Ingress docs](https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/ingress/annotation/).

+#### Actual Wordpress deployment

+Either through automation, or some other way, you'll get an EFS volume by this step.
+Next, go to the `examples/kubernetes.yml` file and update the `PersistentVolume` configuration with the ID of the EFS File System you created.

 Then finally,

 ```bash
 kubectl apply -f examples/kubernetes.yml
 ```

-If you wish to configure a TLS Certificate you can add an annotation to this example.
-The additional annotations are documented on the [ALB Ingress docs](https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/ingress/annotation/).

 ### Docker Compose

 This file is an exmaple that you can run locally and shows how to deploy Wordpress using Docker Compose.
 This requires that you have Docker Desktop installed.
 The container build is defined in the Docker Compose for usability purposes.